ReachalWang/reachalwang.github.io/index.md

 ## About Me

-I am a Ph.D. student in Computer Science at the University of North Carolina at Chapel Hill, advised by [Prof. Praneeth Chakravarthula](https://www.cs.unc.edu/~cpk/).
-Previously, I earned my Master degree in Electronic and Information Engineering in Shanghai Jiao Tong University (advised by [Prof. Yuan Qu](https://ssse.sjtu.edu.cn/Data/Info/413) and [Prof. Jiamiao Yang](https://sais.sjtu.edu.cn/faculty/yangjiamiao.html)) and my Bachelor degree in Electrical Engineering from Tianjin University.
+I am a second-year Ph.D. student in Electrical and Computer Engineering at Duke University, advised by [Prof. Neil Gong](https://people.duke.edu/~zg70/).
+Previously, I earned my Bachelor's degree in Information Security (IEEE Honor Class) from Shanghai Jiao Tong University.

-My research lies at the intersection of physical optics, computer science, focusing on computational imaging, computational displays (holography), wavefront shaping and optical neural network.
+My research broadly lies in AI security, and I am currently focusing on prompt injection attacks and defenses for LLM applications and agents.

-Please feel free to email me [lianhy0@cs.unc.edu](mailto:lianhy0@cs.unc.edu) for any inquiries within my area.
+Please feel free to email me [reachal dot wang at duke dot edu](mailto:reachal.wang@duke.edu) for any inquiries related to my research.

 ## Research Interests

-- **Computational Imaging**
-- **Computational Display**
-- **Optical Neural Network**
-- **Wavefront Shaping**
+- **LLM security**, including prompt injection attacks and defenses for LLM applications and agents.
 ## News

-- **[May.
-2025]** Our paper Holozip was accepted by ICCP.
+- **[Dec.
+2025]** Our paper ObliInjection was accepted by NDSS.
-- **[Aug.
-2024]** Will start my next period in Chapel Hill!
-- **[Mar.
-2024]** Admitted by the CS program of UNC.
+- **[Jan.
+2024]** Admitted by the ECE program of Duke.
-- **[Mar.
-2024]** Admitted by the joint BME progam of Georgia Tech and Emory.

 ## Teaching Assistant

 - **[Aug.
-2025 - Present]** Americans with Disabilities Act (ADA)
+2025 - Present]** Practical Machine Learning
-  Advisor: Prof. Brent Munsell
-- **[Aug.
-2024 - May 2025]** COMP 590-059: Programming Methods, Models, Languages and Analysis
-  Advisor: Prof. David Stotts
+  Advisor: Prof. Xiang Cheng